Bruce G. Marcot

 The "Devil’s Triangle" was identified on the ancient map Mappa Aestivarum Insularum alias Bermudas dictarum, from Amsterdam, by Abraham Goos, ca. 1626 (original map size 60 x 72 cm.):

-“These Ilands, formerly called the Bermudas, now the Sommer Ilands, shunned by travellers, as most dangerous, and seldome seene by any, except against their wills, reputed to be rather a hold and habitation of Devils, then any fit place for men to abide in, were discovered in the years 1609.”
+“These Ilands, formerly called the Bermudas, now the Sommer Ilands, shunned by travellers, as most dangerous, and seldome seene by any, except against their wills, reputed to be rather a hold and habitation of Devils, then any fit place for men to abide in, were discovered in the years 1609.”from:

 http://www.bell.lib.umn.edu/historical/Hist.html